HDFGroup/vol-cache/README.md

-# Incorparating node local storage in HDF5
+# Incorparating node local storage into parallel I/O workflow in HDF5 VOL

 This folder contains the prototype of system-aware HDF5 incoroprating node-local storage.
 This is part of the ExaHDF5 ECP project lead by Suren Byna <sbyna@lbl.gov>.

+## Source file
+   * H5Dio_cache.cpp, H5Dio_cache.h -- source codes for incorporating node-local storage into parallel read and write HDF5.
+Including explicite cache APIs, and functions that are used for the cache VOL
+   * test_write_cache.cpp -- testing code for write
+   * H5VLpassthru_ext.c, H5VLpassthru_ext.h -- cache VOL, based on passthrough VOL connector

-## Building the VOL
+## Building the cache VOL
 ### HDF5 Dependency

-This is the HDF5 cache VOL connector built based on external pass through VOL connector.

-This VOL connector was tested with the version of the HDF5 async branch as of May 11, 2020
+This VOL depends on HDF5 Async I/O branch.
+It was tested with the version of the HDF5 async branch as of May 11, 2020

 **Note**: Make sure you have libhdf5 shared dynamic libraries in your hdf5/lib.
 For Linux, it's libhdf5.so, for OSX, it's libhdf5.dylib.